-A single bounce here and there isn’t a problem.
-When your emails regularly bounce, though, you:
+However, a single bounce here and there isn’t a problem.
+When your marketing emails regularly bounce, you:

 - Lose time you can’t get back

-- Tarnish your domain reputation — particularly in the case of a hard bounce.
+- Tarnish your domain reputation — particularly in the case of hard bounces.

-High volumes of hard bounces can be so damaging that your domain or IP goes on a blacklist that tells ESPs to flag all of your messages as SPAM.
+High volumes of hard bounces can be so damaging that your domain or IP may land on a blacklist, which tells ESPs to flag all your messages as SPAM.
 You won’t be able to reach anyone easily, valid email addresses or not.

-Regularly testing email deliverability reduces the chance of this happening.
+Regular email verification reduces the chances of this happening.